SciMed/style-guide/samples/js/namespace.md

   new window.Foo
 ```

-Related JavaScript should be further namespaced
+Related JavaScript should be further namespaced:

 ```coffee
 window.SomeComponent ||= {} # this is required to ensure that SomeComponent exists before adding an object on it